gepeng86/FAIRness-QualityMeasures/FAIRness Quality Maturity Matrix/Readme.md

 --------------

-**Table A4.** FAIR ID, quality measure, and the definitions of Level 1, 2, and 3 maturity stages for the _Interoperability_ dimension of the FAIR Principles
+**Table 4.** FAIR ID, quality measure, and the definitions of Level 1, 2, and 3 maturity stages for the _Interoperability_ dimension of the FAIR Principles.
+It is onsolidated from Tables A2.9-11 of Peng et al. (2024).
 <table>
 <thead>
 <tr class="header" >